LegumeFederation/meta_iron/attributes.rst

 prototype      If ``True``, the name is a globbable pattern to be be used by the ``discover``
                command.

-defined_by     The label of the ``execute`` command that was responsible for the definition.
+defined_by     The name of the ``execute`` command that was responsible for the definition.
                Not exported.

 ============== ================================================================================

 Each of these attributes corresponds to a column in metadata files.
 The order of columns in metadata files